D0BR0MYSL/TweakTimeSaver/README.md

 English file names and messages are being used if language file for current system is not present inside `_translations` subfolder.

-Adding languages Is very easy to add and expected to be driven by the community in any form of release.
+Adding languages Is a very easy process and expected to be driven by the community in any form of release.
 You are welcomed here, so just translate, fork and release whole thing as Yours, I don't mind.

 ## License